oneeve8/kobble-data/content/videonarrativehowto.md

 In this video, you will learn the following:
 You will be given a brief introduction to Kobble

-You will learn how to drag and drop links from the internet into a Kobble
+First I’ll showill learn how to drag and drop links from the internet into a Kobble You will also learn how to use multi tasking productivity features on the iPad as they relate to using Kobble.

 You will learn how to create a:
 GitHub Repo